Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 ## Future Improvements

 * Could use inheritance for ArtistInfo and ArtistInfo2
-* `getPodcasts` payload dependent on query param `includeEpisodes`, could indicate that.
+* `getPodcasts` payload dependent on query param `includeEpisodes`, but it doesn't indicate that structurally.
+* `jukeboxControl` payload dependent on query param `action: get`, but it doesn't indicate that structurally.